opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	                     force action, ignore sanity check warnings

 	              --local
 	                     execute the service action via the daemon, on  the  local  service instances only, ignoring cluster-wide considerations.

+	              --master
+	                     option  to  set  to  limit  the action scope to the master service resources

+	              --node=NODE
+	                     the node to send a request to. if not specified the local node  is targeted.

+	              --rid=PARM_RID
+	                     comma-separated list of resource to limit action to

+	              --slave=SLAVE
+	                     option  to  set to limit the action scope to the service resources in the specified, comma-separated, slaves

+	              --slaves
+	                     option to set to limit the  action  scope  to  all  slave  service resources

+	              --subsets=PARM_SUBSETS
+	                     comma-separated list of resource subsets to limit action to

+	              --tags=PARM_TAGS
+	                     comma-separated  list  of  resource tags to limit action to.
+The + separator can be used to impose multiple tag conditions.
+Example: tag1+tag2,tag3  limits  the action to resources with both tag1 and tag2, or tag3.

+	              -s PARM_SVCS, --service=PARM_SVCS
+	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
+Where
+	                      '!' is the expression negation operator
+	                      <sep> can be
+	                       ',' OR expressions
+	                       '+' AND expressions
+	                      <expr> can be
+	                        a glob on service names
+	                        <param><op><value>
+	                         Where
+	                          <param> can be
+	                            <rid>:
+	                            <group>:
+	                            <rid>.<key>
+	                            <group>.<key>
+	                          <op> can be
+	                            <  >  <=  >=  =
+	                            ~ with regexp value Examples:
+	                      '*dns,ha*+app.timeout>1'
+	                      'ip:+task:'
+	                      '!*excluded' Note:
+	                      '!' usage mandates single quoting the expression to prevent shell history expansion

+	              --status=PARM_STATUS
+	                     operate only on service in the specified status (up/down/warn)

+	              -c, --cluster
+	                     Execute  an  action  on all cluster nodes, aggregate the json out‐ puts.

+	              --color=COLOR
+	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron used  by  cron'ed  action  to  tell the collector to treat the log entries as such

+	              --daemon
+	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

+	              --debug
+	                     debug mode

+	              --env=ENV
+	                     export  the  uppercased  variable  in the os environment. with the create action only, set a env section  parameter  in  the  service configuration  file.  multiple --env <key>=<val> can be specified.
+	                     For all other actions.

+	              -p, --parallel
+	                     start actions on specified services in parallel

+	              --waitlock=PARM_WAITLOCK
+	                     A duration expression like '5s'.
+The maximum  wait  time  for  the action lock acquire.

+	              -h, --help
+	                     show this help message and exit

+	       svcmgr sync update

+	              trigger a one-time resync of the volume to its target

+	              --dry-run
+	                     Show the action execution plan

+	              -f, --force
+	                     force action, ignore sanity check warnings

+	              --local
+	                     execute  the  service  action via the daemon, on the local service instances only, ignoring cluster-wide considerations.